johnwalicki/ST-DiscoveryKit-WatsonIoT-Workshop/DISCOVERYDEVICE.md

 ## Lab Objectives

-This Lab will show you how to register your ST Micro Discovery Kit IoT Node with the IBM Watson Internet of Things Platform.
+This Lab will show you how to register your ST Microelectronics Discovery Kit IoT Node with the IBM Watson Internet of Things Platform.
 In the lab you will learn:

 - How to define a device type and register a device in the Watson IoT Platform